 At the moment, Sonniccouture is offering six free Kontakt libraries: Choir Horns, RMI Rocksichord, Thunder Drum, Music Boxes, Tube Drum, and Tape Choir.
 Each library comes with a customized interface for fine-tuning and manipulating the sampled sounds.

-The cool thing about Soniccouture freebies for Kontakt Player is that they are based on rare and unusual sound sources.
+The cool thing about Soniccouture freebies for Kontakt Player is their focus on unusual sound sources.

-The sampled instruments sound very musical, but also quite odd and original.
-Soniccouture’s free Kontakt Player libraries are a great way to expand your existing sonic arsenal with unique and inspiring new sounds.
+The sampled instruments sound very musical but also quite odd and original.
+Soniccouture’s free Kontakt libraries are a great way to expand your existing sonic arsenal with unique and inspiring new sounds.

 More info: Soniccouture